andreArtelt/andreArtelt.github.io/_pages/mybib-output.md

 **Artelt, A.**, and Hammer, B. (2023).
-"Explain it in the same way!" – model-agnostic group fairness of counterfactual explanations. in *IJCAI – workshop on xai*, ed.
+"Explain it in the same way!" – model-agnostic group fairness of counterfactual explanations. in *IJCAI – Workshop on XAI*, ed.
 H. B. Ofra Amir Tim Miller doi:
 [10.48550/arXiv.2211.14858](https://doi.org/10.48550/arXiv.2211.14858).

 Kuhl, U., **Artelt, A.**, and Hammer, B. (2023a).
 For better or worse: The